Last updated on January 30th, 2020

 Home bars are popping up in all areas of the home, including outside living spaces.
 To help determine the best location, consider what the primary use of your bar will be and where those who use it gather most.

 Today’s basements are made for entertaining.
-A wet bar paired with gaming tables, lounge chairs, and a flat-screen TV is the perfect combination for many gatherings.
+A wet bar paired with gaming tables, lounge chairs, and a flat-screen TV is a perfect combination for many gatherings.
 Chalkboard-painted walls create a fun way to post your wine and beer lists, along with any creative mixed drinks you may be featuring.

-Living Room Bars
+Living Room Bar Ideas

 A living room is also ideal for entertaining guests; however, it is more formal than the basement.
 It is a great place to gather with friends over a drink or to sit down and converse after a long day.
 Incorporating a bar into the décor of a living room should feel seamless.
 Coordinating colors and accessories throughout the bar and sitting area make the room feel more intimate and comfortable.
 Use of complementary lighting also works to unify the space.